andymac-2/notepad/_posts/2019-05-10-on_classes.md

 It is impossible to create a circle with a negative radius if we can only use `new_option` or `new_assert`.
 Seeing as we have no functions available to modify a circle once we have created it, we can safely assume that every circle we encounter in our program will always have a positive radius.
 A positive radius is therefore an *invariant* of a circle.

-We can extend out program to be able to modify a circle:
+We can extend our program to be able to modify a circle:

 ```rust
 impl Circle {